 Many stroller fans have softer fan blades but that still doesn't stop the gummy death grip of a curious toddler.
 This stroller fan has no blades yet still provides a surprising breeze for up to six hours.
 It's rechargeable, has three speeds, and can connect to most strollers with a universal hub.
 It's around $20 and you can find it on the Skip Hop site and on Amazon.

 The sprout is a compact single-seater wagon that expands into a double-sized wagon in seconds – no tools or extra conversion kits needed.
 It has a nice, comfy ride, a great fold, and tons of room to stash extra stuff.
 I LOVE that it can accommodate an infant car seat, so you can haul and newborn and a squirrely toddler around in it too.
-It will retail for $699 and will be available March 1, 2023.
-You can head to the Larktale site to learn more or pre-order.
+It retails for $699 and is available on the Larktale site.

 Hands free breast pumps have been on the market for a while now, but Medela is a heavy hitter in the pump world so I took notice when they launched this new hands-free breast pump.
 It has ultra-lightweight wearable cups with a separate pocket-sized pump.
 With Willow and Elvie the cups are the pumps whereas this has a separate mini pump, so this is more like a Freemie.
 It's on the market now and sells for $350.
 (Aeroflow carries the Freestyle if you want to get your insurance to cover some of the cost.)